 The Republic of Ireland

 Ireland consists of four provinces: Connacht, Leinster, Munster and Ulster.
 These regions serve no political or administrative purposes, but rather function as historical and cultural entities.
 The provinces are often referred to as the West, Midlands (or East), South and North respectively.
 Ireland is divided into 26 counties.
-Most people from the Republic of Ireland identify as Irish.
-On a more local level, the county and region one is from is a point of reference for many to understand themselves and others.
+While most people from the Republic of Ireland identify as Irish, on a more local level, people use the county and region they are from as a point of reference.
 The Irish can often tell where someone is from within Ireland by their accent.
 Many feel connected to their county, especially where it comes to inter-county sporting matches involving national sports organised by the Gaelic Athletic Association such as hurling, camogie and Gaelic football.

 Over half of the population reside in urban areas (63.8%), with nearly a third of the population living in the capital city of Dublin.
 Indeed, there is a cultural and regional distinction between urban and rural areas, especially between the capital city of Dublin and the rest of the country.
 Day-to-day life differs significantly between the bustling atmosphere of Dublin and the more rural areas where life is approached at a slower pace.